 Northwestern Medill Tuition and Financial Aid

-Tuition for the Master of Science in Integrated Marketing Communications Professional program is $5,200 per unit.
+Tuition for the Professional Master of Science in Integrated Marketing Communications program is outlined below and subject to change annually.
 Each class is typically one unit.
 Students typically take one or two units per quarter.

 Please note: You must be enrolled in at least two units to qualify for federal financial aid.
 This rate is subject to change annually.
 The costs below do not include travel expenses to attend immersive courses, loan fees or books or other instructional materials.

 Note: Application fee waivers are available upon request.
 We also offer a limited number of application fee waivers based on financial need; requests of this nature must be made in writing prior to submitting your application.
-Send your request to IMCprofessional@northwestern.edu.
+Send your request to Director of Graduate Admissions and Financial Aid Julie Collins.

 Fill Out Your FAFSA